Personal Injury FAQs

 Filing a personal injury claim indicates that you are prepared to negotiate with the at-fault party to reach a settlement.
 If the at-fault party is unyielding, your case may be taken to court, in which the judge will make the final decision.

-For more insight on personal injury claims in the state of Florida, contact Warner, Sechrest & Butts today.
+For more insight on personal injury claims in the state of Florida, contact Warner, Sechrest & Butts, P.A. today.
 We offer free initial consultations.